rjwalls/CS4401-notes/2099-01-05-basics_codereuse.md

 We got lucky in this case because we only needed to use a single gadget to set up our register.
-In many cases, we may have to string together multiple gadgets into a single **ROP chain** to achieve the desired results---for example, if we need to setup two argument registers.
+In many cases, we may have to string together multiple gadgets into a single **ROP chain** to achieve the desired results---for example, imagine what we'd need to do if we are calling a function that requires multiple arguments.